 Ladies, this isn't the 18th century anymore!
 Gone are the days when the greatest ambitions of womanhood were marriage and minions.
 As the number of college educated women continues to rise, diverse options and variety in the career department become consequential side effects.
 This begs the question, what are the top paying jobs for women today?
 Check out the list of top 5, according to Forbes.

 US News sites their average yearly salary as $116,670.
-It’s also indicated that the field is divided pretty evenly with 52% being women.
+It's also indicated that the field is divided pretty evenly with 52% being women.
 What does a pharmacist do exactly?
 There are essentially three types: a community or healthcare pharmacist, and a specialist.
 Basically, a pharmacist who works in a retail setting (like a CVS or Walgreens) “dispenses medications, counsels patients on the use of prescription and over-the-counter medications, and advise physicians about medication therapy.
 They also advise patients about…durable medical equipment or home healthcare supplies.”
-One who works in a healthcare setting (a hospital or doctor’s office) have the same responsibilities in addition to creating regimens and prepare injections.
+One who works in a healthcare setting (a hospital or doctor's office) have the same responsibilities in addition to creating regimens and prepare injections.
 A specialist can focus on things like cancer treatments or even those for mental health.
-“Compounding—the actual mixing of ingredients to form medications—is a small part of a pharmacist’s practice, because most medicines are produced by pharmaceutical companies in standard dosages and drug delivery forms.”
+“Compounding—the actual mixing of ingredients to form medications—is a small part of a pharmacist's practice, because most medicines are produced by pharmaceutical companies in standard dosages and drug delivery forms.”
 Research, development, and testing might also be required.
+Pharmacy is a great career to get into, Athona have many different career paths for you to go down.

 The average yearly earnings of a chief executive run pretty high at $250,000.
 However, this field is not nearly as evenly divided with women comprising a mere 26%.
 This is a little more difficult to describe as their roles truly vary from company and company.
 “The Chief Executive Officer (CEO) is the principal executive in many private organizations.
 Many CEOs also hold the title of Chairman and President.
 While each private company defines these roles differently, the CEO is almost always the primary leader for the strategy and operations of an organization.”